 Elements of a Jewelry Bi-Fold Brochure

 If you’re in the jewelry business, you probably know this little not-so-secret: women don’t just wear jewelry just to have something shiny on, although that’s part of the reason.
-More than that, however, jewelry has sentimental value, and sometimes a bracelet, necklace or a special pair of earrings is a fitting reflection of the person wearing them, so you’ll do better in making your jewelry business flourish if you an advertising brochure with these important elements:
+More than that, however, jewelry has sentimental value, and sometimes a bracelet, necklace or a special pair of earrings is a fitting reflection of the person wearing them, so you’ll do better in making your jewelry business flourish if you an jewelry brochure with these important elements:

 - Name and Logo: Your jewelry brochure template design should be built around your business’ name and logo, which means if you haven’t been in business that long, your logo can use some added touches to make it memorable, consistent and something worthy of the brand you’re trying to build and promote.
 Both logo and name of your business should be emphasized enough, front and center if the layout can allow it since that’s what the customer would remember most whenever they think of your jewelry store.

 - Slogan: What is your business’ mission statement or basic philosophy?
 As a visual representation of your store and the type of jewelry it offers, you should come up with a slogan or a tagline that you can place on the front cover, the bottom or near the image of your brochure.
 Make sure the statement is representative of the product you’re promoting and that it is short, witty, and catchy-something that would perfectly hook an audience in whether through a subtle benefit offer or a straightforward claim such as “We make custom jewelry perfect for gifts and for your personal collection.”